What is IYENGAR YOGA?

 Level 1-2 Class suitable for both Level 1 and Level 2 students who are ready to work a bit harder, but not suitable for complete beginners.

-Level 2-3 Class is suitable for students who have attended Iyengar classes regularly for at least two years and who feel ready to begin intermediate poses, you need to be both familiar with and steady in the inverted poses (shoulder and head balance), much time is also spent consolidating basic postures in finer detail.
+Level 3 Class is suitable for students who have attended Iyengar classes regularly for at least two years and who feel ready to begin intermediate poses, you need to be both familiar with and steady in the inverted poses (shoulder and head balance), comfortable with back bends and be ready to spend more time consolidating basic postures in finer detail.
 Students working at this level are advised to develop a regular home practice.

 General Class is suitable for all students - variations and adaptations will be given to accommodate varying levels of experience within the class.